yaa194098-tech/EdwardS/README.md

 # Edwardspaay
-pivoting my skills to AI
+pivoting my skills to AI, the next 120 days